msc-acse/ACSE-5/Lecture5.md

 ## Lecture 5

+## Static functions and members
+- Why do we need static members and functions?
+- Shared by all but specific to none
+- for example: minimum age of a student (not specific to any specific student)
+- calling a static function

 ## Data type limits
 - Errors when storing data: isnan (number is not defined, for example = sqrt(-1)
 - Errors when storing data: isinf (number is too large, >1e309)